jag-eagle-technology/GaLOPDevTutorial/step6.md

     a. duplicate the code defining both the huts and trail layers
     b. rename the first set to hutsLayer2d/trailsLayer2d and the second to hutsLayer3d/trailsLayer3d
     c. remove the custom renderer from the 3d trails layer (CIM Symbols for lines and polygons aren't currently supported in 3d views)
-    d. do the same for the elevation layer
+    d. duplicate the elevation layer as well
     e. update the 3d map to point to the 3d layers (and change the variables of the 2d map to reflect your new 2d variable names)
 5. create a basemap for the 3d map
     a. add a new tile layer pointing to the TileLayer portal item id **d284729222d04a3cb548cfe27716ea43** (NZ - Imagery - latest (Eagle))